Holic75/Baldurs-gate-dnd-3.5/README.md

 Critical Strike (6 stars) - The character receives Critical Strike innate ability.
 ```
 Critical Strike:
-A high-level warrior's intimate knowledge of vital spots on opponents allows <PRO_HIMHER> to concentrate all of the attacks in one round to strike a vital area every time.
+A high-level warrior's intimate knowledge of vital spots on opponents allows her to concentrate all of the attacks in one round to strike a vital area every time.
 With this ability, every attack roll made in the next round is a natural 20, a critical hit.
 This ability can be used once every 2 minutes.
 ```
 Premonition (7 stars) - The character receives Premonition innate ability.
 ```